Ramblurr/nad-api/README.md

-# nad-telnet-to-rest
+# nad-api

-A REST API bridge for NAD receivers with telnet control interfaces.
-Connects to your NAD receiver over telnet and exposes a simple HTTP API for controlling power, volume, source, and other settings.
+A REST API bridge for NAD receivers with telnet control.
+It connects to your receiver over telnet and exposes an HTTP API for power, volume, source, and other settings.

-Designed for integration with Home Assistant and other home automation systems.

-Tested with the NAD T778.
-Should work with other NAD receivers that support telnet control.
+Built for Home Assistant and other home automation systems.
+Tested on the NAD T778 but should work with any NAD receiver that supports telnet control.

 ## Quickstart